-As in any fitness regimen, sleeping is an imperative part of the recovery process.
-Your muscles don't grow when you're in the gym—they grow when you're resting—so make sure you spend enough time catching z's.
+Get some sleep: As in any fitness regimen, sleeping is an essential part of the recovery process.
+Your muscles don't grow when you're in the gym, they grow when you're resting.
+Make sure you spend enough time catching z's.

 If you have the money to spend on restaurant meals, go for it.
 You'll get a lot of food and a lot of calories that taste way better than the food you'd cook at home, unless you really know what you're doing in the kitchen.

 Follow that ice cream truck: Want an extra treat?
-Eat it.
+Whatever it is, go for it.
 Your muscles aren't really picky about what type of calories they consume.
 Eating treats like ice cream can be a delicious way to add calories into your diet.

-Putting on muscle is not a fast process.
-It takes a lot of time and it takes a lot of consistency.
-Give yourself a few months of work before you quit the whole process.
-If you understand that going in, you'll be much less likely to get frustrated before your body has time to respond to the food and training.
+Be patient: If you have trouble gaining weight, you know it takes a lot of time and a lot of consistency to add even a pound.
+If you understand that going in, you'll be much less likely to get frustrated and quit before your body has time to respond to your new program and get heavy.

-Log your food, your workouts, your weight, changes you see in the mirror, and how you feel.
+Keep track: Log your food, your workouts, your weight, changes you see in the mirror, and how you feel.
 You might not be into counting calories, and lots of people aren't, but it might be worth the hassle.